Modern completions of Mozart's Requiem: Completions since the late 20th century

 Since the 1960s several composers and musicologists, usually dissatisfied with the traditional "Süssmayr" completion, have attempted alternative completions of the Requiem.
 Each version follows a distinct methodology for the whole requiem or only for single movements.

 Non-musicological completions

-Completions that didn't try to emulate Mozart's style, but rather, completed the requiem with the style of the editor.
+Completions that did not try to emulate Mozart's style, but rather completed the requiem in the style of the editor.